CLICK TO SHOP FOR OUTDOOR FURNITURE

 Concrete is, by nature, a porous material and therefore, susceptible to staining.
 In our concrete furniture, there is a sealant put in the concrete mix when our tables are manufactured to protect them against marks and minor stains.

 We caution against use of caustic acids to clean or resurface concrete furniture by Teak Warehouse.
 Such caustic acids have historically been used to clean pools, sidewalks or other porous, all concrete surfaces.
-These acids actually etch the surface and change the structure of the concrete at the surface level.
-Our concrete is made to have a denser and cleaner look; such etching from caustic acids would change that clean, smooth look as is present on your new concrete furniture.
+These acids will etch the surface and change the structure of the concrete at the surface level.
+Our concrete is made to have a denser and cleaner look; such etching from caustic acids would change that clean, smooth look.

 Additionally, we caution against high-pressure cleaning, as with pressurized water or chemicals.
 Using a garden hose should be enough pressure to clean the concrete.
-For normal spills, a quick wipe up and gentle “scrub” with a cotton cloth or similar, should be enough to clean up the mess.
-For stains, which contain dark colors or have been sitting longer than a normal spill, you can use a mild soap and a slightly more aggressive “scrubbing” with a cloth as above.
-If you prefer, you can use a standard mild household chlorine bleach, available in most retail stores or big box stores, diluted to a weak mixture of about 1/3 bleach to 2/3 water.
+For normal spills, a quick wipe up and gentle “scrub” with a cotton cloth or similar, should be enough to clean.
+For stains, which contain dark colors or have been sitting longer than a normal spill, you can use a mild soap.
+If you prefer, you can use a standard mild household chlorine bleach, available in most retail stores, diluted to a weak mixture of about 1/4 bleach to 3/4 water.
 Use this mixture over the entire surface you wish to clean, to ensure even cleaning.

 CLEANING YOUR LIGHTWEIGHT REINFORCED CONCRETE POTS WITH AN ANTIQUE FINISH